KittyGiraudel/site/_posts/2020-11-24-accessible-footnotes-and-a-bit-of-react.md

 I hope [react-a11y-footnotes](https://github.com/KittyGiraudel/react-a11y-footnotes) will help people implement clean and accessible footnotes for everyone.
 I’m currently finalising the API and will most likely publish a first version some time this week.

-I am also playing with providing optional basic styling—especially for the references themselves since they currently rely on CSS counters—to make it easy to import the library, its styles, and start footnoting.
+I am also playing with providing optional basic styling — especially for the references themselves since they currently rely on CSS counters — to make it easy to import the library, its styles, and start footnoting.

 If you have any suggestion, comment or issue, feel free to share on Twitter or in an issue on the GitHub repository!